plabayo/rama/ffi/apple/examples/transparent_proxy/README.md

 just build-tproxy-dev
 ```

-This builds the Rust staticlib and the developer-signed macOS host + system extension.
+This builds the Rust staticlib and the developer-signed macOS container app + system extension.
 The Rust staticlib is produced at:

 ```
 ffi/apple/examples/transparent_proxy/tproxy_rs/target/universal/librama_tproxy_example.a